M1 Finance vs SoFi – Expert Review of Robo and DIY Features

 What is SoFi?

-SoFi, the company, is fairly well-known as a lending platform.
-Popular for student loan refinancing, SoFi has been gradually adding financial products and services to help create a one-stop-shop for clients’ financial needs.
+SoFi, the company, is well-known as a lending platform.
+Popular for student loan refinancing, SoFi is now a financial products and investment power housel The company offers financial products and services to help create a one-stop-shop for clients’ financial needs including the SoFi Automated Investing robo-advisor and active investing options.

 M1 Finance vs. SoFi — Who Benefits?